USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Award category | Award amount* |

-award for scientific or didactic achievements | equivalent to six times the minimum remuneration of professors |
+award for scientific or teaching achievements | the equivalent of 6 times the minimum remuneration of a professor |

 Absences

-The method of granting holidays
+The method of granting holiday leave

-Length of annual leave
+Length of holiday leave

-Acquisition of holiday entitlement
+Acquisition of the right to holiday leave

 Employees who start work for the first time are entitled to holiday leave at the end of each month of service at the rate of 1/12th of the holiday leave.
 The employee acquires the right to subsequent holidays in each subsequent calendar year.